 As one of the three major credit bureaus in the United States, Experian has significant experience with identity theft and credit fraud.
-Experian surveyed 1,000 consumers during the 2020 holiday season and found 24% had experienced identity theft or fraud.
+In this Experian IdentityWorks review I’ll determine whether this makes the company’s identity theft protection service something worth investing in.

-My hands-on review of IdentityWorks seeks to answer questions readers commonly have, such as:
+My review of IdentityWorks seeks to answer questions readers commonly have, such as:

 - Is Experian IdentityWorks worth the money?